fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 So when a new person is added, all of its details are sent to all subscribers.

-First, we have to install two packages for adding subscriptions to GraphQL:
+First, we have to install two packages for adding subscriptions to GraphQL and a Node.js WebSocket library:

 ```
 npm install graphql-subscriptions ws graphql-ws